akowald/resurrect/README.md

 resurrect_lastrites 2 // Number of MORE players on the opposite team to activate last rites.
-Set to a high number (64) to disable last rites. resurrect_lastrites_duration 5.0 // Seconds of minicrits awarded for the last rite effect. resurrect_firstblood -1 // Number of players required for first blood. -1 will do nothing.
+Set to a high number (64) to disable last rites. resurrect_lastrites_duration 5.0 // Seconds of minicrits awarded for the last rite effect. resurrect_firstblood -1 // Number of players required for first blood. -1 will do nothing. resurrect_maphack 1 // 0/1 - Enable or disable changes to the map to support resurrection mode.

 resurrect_auto_start 1.5 // Minutes after a map starts to launch a vote to toggle resurrection mode. resurrect_auto_action 0 // 0 - do not start automatic votes | 1 - only start votes to turn ON | 2 - only start votes to turn OFF | 3 - both